fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures.markdown

 *If you're unfamiliar with Ruby's block syntax, `foo { bar }` is equivalent to `foo(lambda: bar())` in Python.*

 In the code above, the expensive calls are executed asynchronously and `other_stuff` can begin running immediately.
-If line 7 is reached before all three results have been calculated, the main thread will automatically block to wait for them.
+If line 7 is reached before all three results have been calculated, the main thread will automatically block and wait for them to finish.

 Neat!
-How on Earth can you implement something like this though..?
+How on Earth can we implement this though..?

 Explicit Futures
 ----------------